Tests and treatments

 Closure of patent foramen ovale (PFO)

 What is it?What is it?

 The patent foramen ovale is a leftover from the process of foetal heart development that is present in approximately 20% of the population.
 The goal of the PFO is to close this passage.
 This procedure is never urgent.

-You will be given a surgical gown.
-The nurse will place an IV line in your arm to administer medication later.
+You will be given a surgical gown to wear.
+Blood samples will be collected and the nurse will place an IV line in your arm to administer medication later.

-You will be placed on the treatment table.
-Adhesive electrodes are placed to monitor your heart rhythm.
+You will take your place on the examination table.
+Adhesive electrodes are attached to monitor your heart rhythm.
 You will be given antibiotics through the IV drip as protection against infection.
 The anaesthetist will prepare you for and then administer the anaesthesia.
 A tube will be placed in your throat to help you breathe.
 You will be covered with a sterile sheet.
 A probe will be inserted into the oesophagus to support the procedure.

-If all checks are satisfactory on the following day, you may go home.
-The procedure is generally estimated to require five days off work, but this depends on the degree of physical effort involved in the work.
+If all checks are satisfactory, you may go home the following day.
+The procedure is generally estimated to require four days off work, but this depends on the degree of physical effort involved in the work.

 Complications are extremely rare but may have serious consequences.
 Some possible complications include:

 - air embolism

 Once the device is covered by the patient’s own heart tissue, the tunnel is closed and blocked completely.